Comments from Across the Sea – Part 1

 If you turn round and look behind there is a mountain (peak) and as the sun passes this it will create a movable shadow moving from the lower part of the pool and upwards.

-It will never manage to shadow the whole pool –but I will create a shadow pattern performing a pattern shown with yellow mark on the photo.
-As it moves upwards it changing is shape and the whole scenery take app 20 minutes and the pool is back in sunlight.
+It will never manage to shadow the whole pool –but I will create a shadow pattern performing a pattern shown with a yellow mark on the photo.
+As it moves upwards it changing is the shape and the whole scenery take app 20 minutes and the pool is back in the sunlight.

 The take of the first salmon (no1) was close to the opposite bank just ahead of the frontline from the shadow.

 I went home and reflected and started to evaluate what had happened, while they changed fly and fished 6 hours more without any contact.
-Why had I been successful.
+Why had I been successful?